-Creating a comprehensive approach to school success
+Creating a tailored, comprehensive approach to school success

+When Louisiana introduced an initiative to support districts in selecting and implementing high-quality curricula (called Tier 1 curricula), the school-based structures in NIET partner schools and districts provided support for the rollout.
 Starting in the 2019-20 school year, NIET began a new partnership under the Louisiana Mentor Teacher Initiative to equip elementary school teachers to support yearlong residents and other new or developing teachers.
 Aspiring mentors are not only working toward an official state certification, but are also sharpening skills in their daily work.

 Teacher candidates prepared for day one